MILTON MOSES GINSBERG

 THE MIRROR OF NOIR describes the journey of several filmmakers who invented German Expressionist Cinema – and, forced to flee Germany, helped invent American Film Noir in Hollywood.

-The film focuses not on their physical journey – but on the journey of their cinematic style and the darkness of their vision.
+The film focuses not on their physical journey – but on the journey of their

 It also tells the story of a boy growing up in the Bronx who develops an obsession with haunted heroes and a fatal attraction to femmes fatale.